 In that instant I want to pick up the radio and hurl it from the window.
 The TV too.
 My phone, all the screens, the news, the endless news, none of it new to me.
 I want to cast them out of this happy kitchen kingdom, dropped from the top of our towers to be ground into the dust.

 Trump is not the only one who wants to build a wall.
 We may not want to keep out the same things, yet we all share the same rage: we who cannot protect the people we love from the things we fear.
 Though they take a different form, my instincts are the same as theirs and, just then, it makes me all the more furious.

 This turning tide of poverty – of compassion, of ideas – is washing my defences away.
 Of course I knew they were temporary but i had spent five years forgetting, my finger in the dam.
 I have heard echoes all these years, and examined nothing.
-We don’t find anything uncomfortable in vegan cafes and yurt art galleries – unless you count the shabby chic chairs.
+We don’t find anything uncomfortable in our home – unless you count our sagging second hand chairs.
 I cannot keep my fears out with walls, or keep my daughter from climbing them.
 In truth, I have been hiding behind them myself.

 I must be kind and brave, as she is.
 Kind enough to hear everyone, even when they are hard to hear indeed.
 Brave enough, when she needs to, to tell them to shut the fuck up.

 I can see that not only am I going to have to actually parent in the real world, Im going to have to stop shouting at Newsnight and instead try to be the change I want to see in the world – to quote a man who I feel would have been very sympathetic about matching voluntary sector pay to the costs of wrap-around childcare.